UAM's Satisfactory Academic Progress Policy

 To be eligible for financial aid at the University of Arkansas at Monticello, students must meet all qualitative and quantitative standards of the Satisfactory Academic Progress (SAP) policy below, even if no financial aid was previously received.
-If a student does not meet one of the three requirements below, then they will be designated as not meeting SAP.
-All SAP notices are sent to students’ official UAM e-mail account.
+If a student does not meet all of the three requirements below, then they will be designated as not meeting SAP.
+All SAP notices are sent to the student's official UAM e-mail account.

 Students must successfully complete 67% of cumulative hours attempted (The formula for this is shown below).
-Cumulative hours attempted include hours earned, remedial hours earned, repeated hours, transfer hours, and grades of W, F, AU, and I. Cumulative hours earned do not include grades of W, I AU, or F.
+Cumulative hours attempted include hours earned, remedial hours earned, repeated hours, and grades of W, F, and I. Cumulative hours earned do not include grades of W, I, AU, or F.

 Students must graduate within 150% of the credit hours required for their program of study.
-A student will lose eligibility for Title IV aid when they have attempted more than 150% of the hours required for their program of study.
+A student will lose eligibility for federal aid when they have attempted more than 150% of the hours required for their program of study.

 - All hours attempted for degrees earned at other institutions are considered to be posted to the student’s transcript.

-- If at any point, it becomes mathematically impossible for a student to complete their program of study within the 150% timeframe, the student will lose eligibility for Title IV aid.
-Pursuit of a second degree will not increase the maximum timeframe for Title IV eligibility.
+- If at any point, it becomes mathematically impossible for a student to complete their program of study within the 150% timeframe, the student will lose eligibility for federal aid.
+Pursuit of a second degree will not increase the maximum timeframe for federal aid eligibility.

 - All enrollment periods count toward the maximum time frame, regardless of a change in degree or major.